 ABE 6254, Simulation of Agricultural Watershed System (Teaching Assistant), University of Florida

-My research uses quantitative system approaches to understand and predict complex non-linear multi-scale interactions between water, atmosphere, crop, soil, and management.
-I am interested in developing innovative tools and solutions to support sustainable water and agronomic management.
-I employ crop models, hydrological models, weather/climate forecasts and reanalysis, data assimilation products, as well as satellite and field measurements for these studies.
-My current research mainly includes three primary topics: 1) Weather and seasonal climate forecasts for process-based agronomic and hydrologic modeling applications; 2) Decision support system and statistical methods for agronomic and water quantity/quality management; 3) Assessing impacts of climate variability and change on agricultural systems and water resources.
+My research connects climatological and hydrological processes, agricultural and natural systems, and planning and management.
+I am interested in developing innovative methods and tools to support sustainable water and agronomic management.
+I employ statistical and process-based models, weather/climate forecasts and reanalysis, data assimilation products, as well as satellite and field measurements for these studies.
+My current research generally includes three primary topics: 1) Use of weather and seasonal climate forecasts for process-based agronomic and hydrologic modeling applications; 2) Data-driven methods for agronomic and water quantity/quality management; 3) Assessing impacts of climate variability and change on crop yields and water resources.